 Each Fund may invest in REITs.
 REITs are pooled investment vehicles that invest primarily in income producing real estate or real estate related loans or interests.
 REITs are generally classified as equity REITs, mortgage REITs, or a combination of equity and mortgage REITs.
 Equity REITs invest the majority of their assets directly in real property and derive income primarily from the collection of rents.
 Equity REITs can also realize capital gains by selling properties that have appreciated in value.
 Mortgage REITs invest the majority of their assets in real estate mortgages and derive income from the collection of principal and interest payments.
-Similar to investment companies such as each Fund, REITs are not taxed on income distributed to shareholders provided they comply with several requirements of the Code.
+Similar to regulated investment companies such as each Fund, REITs are not taxed on income distributed to shareholders provided they comply with several requirements of the Code.
+REITS, like ETFs or mutual funds, are subject to management fees and other expenses.
 Each Fund will indirectly bear its proportionate share of expenses incurred by REITs in which a Fund invests in addition to the expenses incurred directly by a Fund.